 Develop a function randoms

-that takes two natural numbers how-many
+that takes two natural numbers how-many and limit and

-produces a list of how-many
+produces a list of how-many numbers, each chosen randomly

-from 0 up to limit
+from 0 up to limit.

 Example: